Ruthenian Triad: Overview

-A significant merit of the Ruthenian Triad was the publication of the almanac Rusalka Dnistrovaia (Budyn, now Budapest, 1837), which, instead of Iazychie, introduced a living vernacular in Galicia, starting a new Ukrainian literature there.
+A significant merit of the Ruthenian Triad was the publication of the almanac Rusalka Dnistrovaia (Buda, now Budapest, 1837), which, instead of Iazychie, introduced a living vernacular in Galicia, starting a new Ukrainian literature there.
 The idea of Slavic reciprocity permeated by the Dniester Mermaid is related to Kollar's poem Slavy dcera (1824), which greatly inspired the activities of the Ruthenian Triad.
 Czech Slavist Jan Kovbek also had.

 Rusalka Dnistrovaia was banned by the Austrian government.
 Only 200 out of 1,000 copies were sold, given to friends and kept for themselves, the rest were confiscated.

 The Ruthenian Triad group ceased its activities in 1843 after the death of Shashkevych.

 The collection was important.
 It used spoken Ukrainian language.
 This was new for literature in Austria-Hungary.
 The Triad's work had similarities with Jan Kollár's sonnets.
 Kollár's collection was Slávy dcera.

 The Ruthenian Triad is important in Ukrainian literature.
 They helped develop a Ukrainian national identity.
 They also promoted the use of Ukrainian language in literature.